What is the Mediterranean Diet?

 The Mediterranean diet, often referred to as the Mediterranean lifestyle, is a way of eating and living that was typical in Mediterranean countries during the 1950s and 1960s, especially in places like Italy, Spain, Portugal, Croatia, and Greece, where people lived longer and faced fewer health issues related to their diets.
 It was shaped by factors like climate, poverty, and challenges, rather than just human wisdom.
 This way of life includes specific eating patterns, using local seasonal ingredients, following traditions, participating in group activities, incorporating physical exercise, getting enough rest, and approaching meals with care.

-Since the 1960s, increasing evidence has revealed the Mediterranean Diet's protective effects against cardiovascular diseases, metabolic syndrome, diabetes mellitus, certain neurodegenerative disorders, cancer, and many other health benefits.
+Since the 1960s, increasing evidence has shown the Mediterranean Diet's protective effects against cardiovascular disease, metabolic syndrome, diabetes mellitus, certain neurodegenerative disorders, and cancer, among other health benefits.

 The heart of the Mediterranean nutritional model is enjoying all foods without exclusion, with moderation and balance, and preferably in the company of family and friends.
 For Italians, this isn't just a way of eating; it's part of their cultural heritage and is regarded as one of the best eating styles globally.